 Here’s where those engineering students come to look at the collection of aero engines – primitive, complex and game-changing; to admire (or not) James May’s lifesize Airfix Spitfire glued together in a TV programme by a team of Air Cadets with himself modelled as the pilot (as I recall they had a lot of problems stopping the heavy wings from drooping); and to look at the failed hull section from the famous Comet 1 (G-ALYU) pressurisation stress tests that were a landmark in Air Accident Investigation techniques.

 The highly successful three-engined Junkers Ju 52/3M passenger/military transport aeroplane first flew in April 1932, which is how, before WW2, it was in British Airways’ fleet!
 It certainly made me look twice when I stumbled across it!
 (And yes, that’s one of those Mignet Flying Fleas parked in front – See Yorkshire Air Museum’s)

-The hanger has a number of large transport aircraft in it, and somewhere, a collection of WW2 German Rockets & Missiles, but when I visited, quite a lot of the hanger was roped off and I couldn’t get to see them.
+The hangar has a number of large transport aircraft in it, and somewhere, a collection of WW2 German Rockets & Missiles, but when I visited, quite a lot of the hangar was roped off and I couldn’t get to see them.

-However, there are a couple of exhibition areas on the ground floor and the balcony on the entrance side of the hanger that are very much worth seeing.
+However, there are a couple of exhibition areas on the ground floor and the balcony on the entrance side of the hangar that are very much worth seeing.